 SAVING THE SIERRA NEVADA RED FOX

-Already highly vulnerable to extinction due to its perilously small population size and reduced genetic diversity, this fox faces many dire threats to its habitat, including logging, off-road and over-snow vehicles, livestock grazing and fish stocking.
-The fox is also endangered by climate change, which has already caused hotter and drier conditions in the Sierra Nevada and is projected to shrink the fox's habitat as temperatures warm and push the animal farther up mountain slopes.
+Sierra Nevada red foxes are also endangered by climate change, which has already caused hotter and drier conditions that are projected to shrink the foxes’ habitat as temperatures warm and push the animals farther up mountain slopes.

-To save this imperiled fox before its few remaining individuals are lost, in 2011 the Center petitioned for its protection under the Endangered Species Act.
-When the U.S. Fish and Wildlife Service failed to protect the fox, we filed a notice of intent to sue in 2013 — and the same year, we reached a legal agreement requiring the Service to make a decision on protecting the fox by 2015.
-Unfortunately, that year the Service only added the Sierra Nevada red fox to a candidate waiting list, where it has languished with no actual protections.
+To save these imperiled foxes before the last few disappear, in 2011 the Center petitioned to protect them under the Endangered Species Act.
+After agency delay, we went to court and reached a 2013 legal agreement requiring the Fish and Wildlife Service to make a decision on protection.
+But in 2015 the Service only added the species to a candidate waiting list, where it languished for years.

 Finally, with likely fewer than 40 of these foxes left in California, in 2021 the Service protected them as endangered — but only in California, from Yosemite National Park to Kings Canyon, even though they face the same threats in Oregon, from the Cascades to Mt.
 Hood.
 We’re fighting for federal safeguards in the Cascades as well.